jessepav/libgdx-wiki-old/Importing-Blender-models-in-LibGDX.md

 **Note:** _while this page uses Blender for practical examples, most of it applies to **other modeling applications** as well._

 **Warning**: This article is not finished.
-It does not elaborate on loading the models into LibGDX.
+It does not elaborate on loading the models into libGDX.

 Blender is an open-source modeling application you can use to create 3D models, scenes and animations.
 You can get Blender at [blender.org](http://www.blender.org/).
 If you are new to creating 3D models using Blender, you can checkout the [blender tutorials](http://www.blender.org/education-help/tutorials/).
-This page provides practical tips on preparing and converting your Blender model for use in LibGDX.
+This page provides practical tips on preparing and converting your Blender model for use in libGDX.

 ### Blender considerations
 As Blender is a multi-purpose tool, there are certain pitfalls you can stumble into that will make your model ill suited for game development.
 One such mistake is using the Rigify plugin to animate your model: it will add so much stuff that your model will grow in size to at the very least 3mb (per animated model), and possibly even more, so use that with great care.